How can AI be used in cybersecurity?

 Frequently asked questions

-What is the most impactful AI application in cybersecurity?
+What are the most common uses of AI in cybersecurity?